bowman2001/hugo-mod-katex/README.md

 # hugo-mod-katex

 Render LaTeX in Markdown content without too much of a hassle.
-This module implements some good practices for the marvelous LaTeX renderer [KaTeX](https://katex.org).
+This module implements some good practices for the LaTeX renderer [KaTeX](https://katex.org).
 They have been around for a while in the Hugo community.

-KaTeX is a Javascript library by [Emily Eisenberg](https://github.com/xymostech) and [Sophie Alpert](https://sophiebits.com/) that is loaded on demand by the templates of this module.
+KaTeX is a Javascript library by [Emily Eisenberg](https://github.com/xymostech) and [Sophie Alpert](https://sophiebits.com/) that is loaded on demand with the templates of this module.

-There are two strategies to include the library: fetch it from a **public CDN** or **self-served**.
+There are two strategies to include the library: fetch it from the **public CDN** or **self-served**.

-At the moment the modules is using the **CDN**.
-All the necessary scripts are available to serve everything from your own site.
+At the moment the module is using the official CDN <https://jsdelivr.com>.
+All the necessary scripts are available to serve everything from your site, but the size is considerable because KaTeX ships with around 30MB of LaTeX fonts.

 ## Inline LaTeX